fscorrupt/Posterizarr/README.md

 ### Tautulli Mode Docker
 > [!IMPORTANT]
-> Tautulli and PPM must run as a container in Docker
+> Tautulli and Posterizarr must run as a container in Docker

 > [!Note]
 > If Discord is configured it will send a Notification on each trigger.

-In this mode we use Tautulli to trigger ppm for an specific item in Plex, like a new show, movie or episode got added.
+In this mode we use Tautulli to trigger Posterizarr for an specific item in Plex, like a new show, movie or episode got added.

 To use it we need to configure a script in Tautulli, please follow these instructions.
-1. Make sure that you mount the `PPM` directory to tautulli, cause the script needs the Path `/ppm`
+1. Make sure that you mount the `Posterizarr` directory to tautulli, cause the script needs the Path `/posterizarr`
     ```yml
     volumes:
-      - "/opt/appdata/ppm:/ppm:rw"
+      - "/opt/appdata/posterizarr:/posterizarr:rw"
     ```
-1. Download the [ppm.py](ppm.py) from the GH and place it in the Tautulli Script dir -> [Tautulli-Wiki](https://github.com/Tautulli/Tautulli/wiki/Custom-Scripts)
+1. Download the [trigger.py](trigger.py) from the GH and place it in the Tautulli Script dir -> [Tautulli-Wiki](https://github.com/Tautulli/Tautulli/wiki/Custom-Scripts)
 1. Open Tautulli and go to Settings -> `NOTIFICATION AGENTS`
 1. Click on `Add a new notification agent` and select `Script`
 1. Specify the script folder where you placed the script and select the script file.